GHRik/openCV-exercises/README.md

 ## Description

 This repo was created to improve my OpenCV experience.
 In this repo i will commit a small project sperate on directory.
-Probably all of directory will have own README with theroy and how functions is implemented in code.
+All of directory will have own README with theroy and how functions is implemented in code.
 To use this repo you should have a small knownledge in image processing.
 For example with morphology operation.
-I suppose this repo will not be a "rocket science", so dont wory about it.

 <a name="tech"></a>
 ## Technology